ofcyln/logo-scene/README.md

   <img src="https://logo-scene.firebaseapp.com/src/assets/screenshots/logo-scene-ss.png" width="75%" />
 </a>

-## Possible future improvements
+## Upcoming improvements
 * Take a screenshot of the logo scene and save it on your local machine
+* Saving the logo scene with transparent background
+* Select from Google Fonts families
 * Re-calculate boundaries of the screen on change of the window size
-* Select from Google Fonts families
+* More options to edit brand name's styles and logo scene itself